wknowleskellett/text_graph/README.md

 # text_graph
-Graph a function with text
+Graph a function with text in Python 2